-- Using a single quadrupole shows a potential for coupling MS to APC for rapid polymer analysis and MS optimization. - Use of ESI yields rich data sets for interrogation but caution must be taken when evaluating the data due to charging effects with increasing chain length with increasing charge dominating the signal. - Use of APCI allows for simplifying the mass spectral signal allowing for a simplified sample evaluation.
+- Using a single quadrupole instrument shows a potential for coupling MS to APC for rapid polymer analysis and MS optimization. - Use of ESI yields rich data sets for interrogation, but caution must be taken when evaluating the data due to charging effects with increasing chain length with increasing charge dominating the signal. - Use of APCI allows for simplifying the mass spectral signal allowing for easier data interpretation.